angelodian/angelodian.github.io/projects/gemination.md

 - Speakers of **Roman Italian** and other centro-southern varieties often *lenite* – that is, they weaken or soften – voiceless single consonants between vowels.
 As a result, *Il Papa* (“the Pope”) may sound more like *Il Paba*.
 In phonetic transcription, this may appear as [il pap̌a], with a partly voiced [p̌], in the [International Phonetic Alphabet (IPA)](https://www.internationalphoneticassociation.org/content/ipa-chart), or as [il pab̥a], with a *lenis* [b̥], in alternative transcription systems such as the [CanIPA](http://www.canipa.net).
 - In **Veneto Italian** and other northern varieties, geminate consonants are often described as being shortened or not fully produced.
 As a consequence, *pappa* (“mush”) may sound closer to *Papa*.
 There may also be sociolinguistic differences: older and/or less formally educated speakers are sometimes described as showing this pattern more clearly, although no experimental studies have directly confirmed this.
 - Some **Calabrian** varieties add aspiration to geminate /pp/, /tt/, and /kk/, but not to their singleton counterparts.
 For example, one might hear [papa] versus [pappʰa].
-- In **Sardinian Italian**, by contrast, the medial consonant in pairs such as *Papa* and *pappa* is typically produced with a similarly long duration in both words.
+- In **Sardinian Italian** the medial consonant in pairs such as *Papa* and *pappa* can be produced with a similarly long duration in both words.

 Because of this rich regional variation, Italian provides a fascinating case study for exploring how geminates are produced and perceived within the same language.